oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/model-files.md

 ### Sample model file with macros

 Here's an example of a model YAML file describing a domain.
-See [Metadata model](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/)
+For detailed information, see [Metadata model](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/).

 ```yaml
 domainInfo: